kvz/json2hcl/README.md

 We're building a tool called Frey, and we like HCL.
 We'd like configuration previously built in YAML or TOML to be in HCL now as well.
-It's easy to convert those to JSON, and HCL is able to read JSON natively, but for readability, we wanted to have HCL directly in our repos, and not the machine readable, intermediate JSON configs.
+It's easy to convert those to JSON, and HCL is able to read JSON natively, but for readability and maintainability, we wanted to save our infra recipes as HCL directly in our repos, instead of only having machine readable intermediate JSON that we'd need to hack on.

+In the off-chance you too have machine-readable JSON but are interested in converting that to the more human-being friendly HCL format, we thought we'd share.

-This tool uses already available Hashicorp libraries to support the conversion.
+This tool uses already available HashiCorp libraries to support the conversion.

+## Todo

+- [ ] Should we perhaps also support the conversion the other way?
+Just for fun?
+- [ ] Tests
+- [ ] Error handling
+- [ ] Tasks for cross-compiling and shipping releases
+- [ ] Give the README.md some love

 ## Contributors